Knudsen Industrial Strategy Fellowship

 • Publishing Policy Memos on various industrial policy topics

-• And potentially an in-person trip to Washington D.C.
+• In-person trip to Washington D.C.

 • Duration: 10 weeks, remote, from October 6 to December 8